BrendanMolloy/milestone1/README.md

 -----------------------
 Resolved Issues:
 Discovered that landing background image was not working correctly as the style.css file was improperly referenced in the index.html file.
-Video player no longer breaks alignment at smaller resolutions

 Known Bugs:
+Video player breaks alignment at smaller resolutions

 -----------------------
 Deployment